 Four hours away from Havana by taxi, this 500-year old village is one of UNESCO’s world heritage sites since 1988.
 One of the best preserved cities in the Caribbean, the village takes you back in time with the sound of its horses crossing the cobbled streets, its 200-year old enchanting houses, its many art galleries, its Italian ice cream shops, and its guitar players wandering its streets.

 This charming area offers more to the eyes with its stunning beaches and mountains.
 We highly recommend not to miss the pleasure of horseback riding in the mountainous area of Trinidad, which leads you to a beautiful waterfall and natural pool.

-General tips: always bargain while shopping, you can get anything at half price!
+Always bargain while shopping; you can get anything at half price!

 *Story and pictures were provided by travelers, written and published by Notes of a Traveler with travelers’ permission.